Thao-Tran/recipes/sourdough/recipe.md

 1. Combine all of the ingredients in a \> 500mL glass jar/container.
 2. Let the container sit in an environment with a consistent 78&deg;F ambient temperature, which I will refer to as the proofing environment, for 5-6 hours or when the levain levels out and begins to fall.
+I use my oven with the light on as my proofing environment.

 ### Autolyse
 Begin about 3.5 hours into the levain fermentation.